-The 1.2V power domain supplies for Cortex[®]-M4 logic, AHB / APB peripherals, the APB interfaces for the Backup domain and the V{DD} / V{DDA} domain, etc. Once the 1.2V is powered up, the POR will generate a reset sequence on the 1.2V power domain.
-If it is needed to enter the specified power saving mode, the associated control bits must be configured.
-Then, once a WFI (Wait for Interrupt) or WFE (Wait for Event) instruction is executed, the device will enter the specified power saving mode which will be discussed in the following section.
+1.2V power domain supplies power for Cortex®-M4 logic, AHB/APB peripherals, the APB interfaces for the Backup domain and the $V{DD}$ / $V{DDA}$ domain, etc. Once the 1.2V is powered up, the POR will generate a reset sequence on the 1.2V power domain.
+If need to enter the expected power saving mode, the associated control bits must be configured.
+Then, once a WFI (Wait for Interrupt) or WFE (Wait for Event) instruction is executed, the device will enter an expected power saving mode which will be discussed in the following section.